its-michaelroy/its-michaelroy/README.md

   ⚡ Fun fact: **Managing data centers 300 feet underground — it's like Minecraft, but the stakes are real and the creepers wear suits.**

-  😎 Current hobbies: **Mastering Portuguese one "obrigado" at a time 🇧🇷, nraveling stories in my ever-growing book stack 📚, and weaving magic in the digital crafting realm 🧙‍♂️+💻**
+  😎 Current hobbies: **Mastering Portuguese one "obrigado" at a time 🇧🇷, unraveling stories in my ever-growing book stack 📚, and weaving magic in the digital crafting realm 🧙‍♂️+💻**
 </div>
 <br/>
 <p align="center">